19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [S 441/2012 wef 01/09/2012]

-1D\.
+1D.
 Subject to paragraphs 1E to 7, with effect from 1st September 2012, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates), for the period beginning on the first day of the calendar month following the first anniversary month and ending on the last day of the second anniversary month, are as follows:

-1D.—(a) where the employee is not more than 55 years of age:
+(a) where the employee is not more than 55 years of age:

 35 years of age and below